hangoutsbot/hangoutsbot/README.md

 # Credits / History

-This version of Hangupsbot is derived from the [mogunsamang](https://gitlab.sabah.io/eol/mogunsamang) bot, which itself is a fork of the xmikos's [Hangupsbot](https://github.com/xmikos/hangupsbot).
+This version of Hangupsbot is derived from the [mogunsamang](https://gitlab.sabah.io/eol/mogunsamang) bot, which itself is a fork of xmikos's [hangupsbot](https://github.com/xmikos/hangupsbot).

 On 2015-06-20, this fork was detached and made standalone on GitHub.